Skip to main content

 • creationTime - the date and time when the SCA authentication attempt was created.

 Throughout the SCA authentication process, specific exceptions may arise.
+In such case the wallet operation would be failed.
+A new one must be initiated and the SCA process must be repeated.
 Detailed information regarding these exceptions is available in the SCA Authentication Errors section.

 An example of such an error concerns a non-existing SCA authentication event or an incorrect link to the requested wallet operation: